Archive | why we ride RSS feed for this section

 P1020418

-Today was the type of ride we should take more often.
+Today was the type of ride I should take more often.
 Slow and easy.
-Riding along side by side on country roads where we saw way more cows and horses than we did cars and trucks.
+Riding along with my bud side by side on country roads where we saw way more cows and horses than we did cars and trucks.
 Just talking and enjoying the spectacular weather.

 P1020428